 - (A) Exotic bovids eight (8) months of age and over must have a negative brucellosis test and a negative tuberculosis test within thirty (30) days prior to arrival at the market/sale.
 Exotic bovids include Bos gaurus (Indian bison, Gaur) Bos javanicus (Banteng), Bos sauveli (Kouprey), Bos grunniens (domesticated yak), Bubalus bubalis (water buffalo), Bubalus mindorensis (Tamarau), Bubalus quarlesi (Mountain Anoa), Bubalus depressicornis (Lowland Anoa) and Snycerus caffer (buffalo group). - (B) Exotic cattle must meet the same brucellosis requirements as domestic cattle.
-These animals eight (8) months of age and over must be tested for tuberculosis within thirty (30) days prior to arrival at the market/sale. - (C) Camels, llamas, alpaca and other of that group must have a health certificate showing individual identification.
-Registration papers, accompanied by registry photographs of the animal are acceptable identification. - (D) Captive cervids from out-of-state that arrive at a market/sale in Missouri must have an entry permit issued by the state veterinarian's office and a Certificate of Veterinary Inspection.
+These animals eight (8) months of age and over must be tested for tuberculosis within thirty (30) days prior to arrival at the market/sale. - (C) Camels, llamas, alpaca and others of that group must be officially identified by tattoo, microchip, eartag or other approved device and be listed individually on a Certificate of Veterinary Inspection. - (D) Captive cervids from out-of-state that arrive at a market/sale in Missouri must have an entry permit issued by the state veterinarian's office and a Certificate of Veterinary Inspection.
 Captive cervids from out-of-state that arrive at a market/sale must be in compliance with the guidelines as incorporated by reference to the Bovine Tuberculosis Eradication Uniform Methods and Rules, Effective January 22, 1999 and Brucellosis in Cervidae: Uniform Methods and Rules, Effective September 30, 1998.
 Movement of Missouri origin captive cervids must be in compliance with Missouri's intrastate movement regulations. - 1.
 All sexually intact animals six (6) months of age or older, not under quarantine and not affected with brucellosis, must test negative for brucellosis within thirty (30) days prior to arrival at the market/sale, except: - A. Brucellosis-free herd-captive cervids originating from certified brucellosis-free herds may be sold through a market/sale on the current herd number and test date; - B. Brucellosis-monitored herd-all sexually intact animals six (6) months of age or older must test negative for brucellosis within ninety (90) days prior to arrival at the market/sale. - 2.
 Captive cervids not known to be affected with or exposed to tuberculosis, and not in a status herd as defined in the Bovine Tuberculosis Eradication Uniform Methods and Rules, Effective January 22, 1999, must have two (2) negative tuberculosis tests, not less than ninety (90) days apart, using the single cervical method.
 The second test must be within ninety (90) days prior to arrival at the market/sale.